atlassubbed/atlas-query-stream/README.md

 #### recursive queries

-Sometimes, we want to fetch data from multiple tags in an html document, like tabular data or list element data.
+Other times, we want to fetch data from multiple tags in an html document, like tabular data or list element data.
 Suppose we have the following document:

 ```html
 <div id="atlassubbed-packages">